 No, but by downloading or using Lumberyard, you agree to the AWS Customer Agreement and Lumberyard Service Terms.
 If you want to use Amazon GameLift or Lumberyard’s Cloud Canvas to build connected gameplay features, you or someone from your game team needs to register for an AWS account and provision services to your account.

-To enable team members to access AWS through Cloud Canvas, you first need to create an IAM user for your team members and generate access keys and secret keys.
+To enable team members to access AWS through Cloud Canvas, you first need to create an AWS Identity and Access Management (IAM) user for your team members and generate access keys and secret keys.
 Your team members can enter these keys in the Lumberyard Editor’s Credentials Manager under the AWS menu.
 For more information, please see the Cloud Canvas and IAM documentation.